kuleuven/iRODS-User-Training/06_PRC_Handson_User-Training.md

 The second option:

-- Click the link here https://rdmrepo.icts.kuleuven.be/ui/repos/tree/General/coz-p-foz-generic-public/iinit.exe,
+- Click the link here https://rdmrepo-proxy.icts.kuleuven.be/artifactory/coz-p-foz-generic-public/iinit.exe to download the 'iinit.exe' file,

-- Download the 'iinit.exe' file by clicking the 'download' icon (a little arrow at right hand-side) located on incoming screen,

 - You will find this file -green iRODS icon- in your 'Downloads' folder.
 Copy the 'iinit.exe' file in 'Downloads' and paste it inside a folder on your windows pc which doesnt require an admin right,